 Create and inspire social change while at NAU

-Whether your passion is addressing food sovereignty, plastic pollution, or other social and environmental challenges, our Sustainable Communities master’s degree and undergraduate minor in Civic Engagement prepare you to make a difference—right now.
+Whether your passion is addressing food sovereignty, plastic pollution, or other social and environmental challenges, our Sustainable Communities master’s degree and undergraduate minor in Community Engagement prepare you to make a difference—right now.

 In contrast to other programs, you have the opportunity to identify the intersecting economic, social, and political processes that create problems.
 Our program enables students to address the root causes of those problems and contribute to positive social change in our communities.
 This program cultivates dynamic, well-rounded leaders in sustainability, civic engagement, interdisciplinary research, and social justice.

 Recent projects include: